jashort/clexpg/README.md

 A GoLang port of the command line expense tracker [CLExp](https://github.com/jashort/clexp).

-CLExp is designed as a simple expense tracker.
+clexpg is designed as a simple expense tracker.
 It stores data in a human readable (tab delimited) format, and is meant to be synced between devices via another service ([Spideroak](http://www.spideroak.com/), [Dropbox](http://www.dropbox.com/), automated rsync, etc).